 - Low prices only available with a 36-month commitment

-- Basic plan doesn’t offer many options for software integration
+- The basic plan doesn’t offer many options for software integration

 The final verdict